kevinburke/hulk/README.md

 - **showSaveButton (boolean)** - Whether to show the "Save" button.
 The default is to show the button.

-The following are not yet implemented, but will be soon:

-- **permissions (string)** - Define how customizable and editable the custom JSON dictionary is.
+- **permissions (array of strings)** - Define how customizable and editable the custom JSON dictionary is.
 For example, you may only want to update existing values, not add new objects.
-This takes a few different values.
+This takes a few different values

     - "all" - allow the user to edit everything.
 This is the default.
     - "values-only" - only allow the user to edit the leaf nodes.
 Keys cannot be